Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Abstract

 \section{Abstract}

+Recall that an infinite subset of $\Nb$ is \emph{cohesive} if it cannot be split into two infinite pieces by a c.e.\ set.
+Likewise, a set is \emph{r-cohesive} if it cannot be split by a computable set, and it is \emph{p-cohesive} if it cannot be split by a primitive recursive set.
 A \emph{cohesive power} of a computable structure is an effective ultrapower of the structure, where a cohesive set plays the role of an ultrafilter.
 Let $\omega$, $\zeta$, and $\eta$ denote the respective order-types of the natural numbers, the integers, and the rationals.
 We study cohesive powers of computable copies of $\omega$ over $\Delta_2$ cohesive sets.
 We show that there is a computable copy $\mc{L}$ of $\omega$ such that, for every $\Delta_2$ cohesive set $C$, the cohesive power of $\mc{L}$ over $C$ has order-type $\omega + \eta$.
-This improves an earlier result of Dimitrov, Harizanov, Morozov, Shafer, A.~Soskova, and Vatev by generalizing from $\Sigma_1$ cohesive sets to $\Delta_2$ cohesive sets and by computing a single copy of $\omega$ that has the desired cohesive power over all $\Delta_2$ cohesive sets.
+This improves an earlier result of Dimitrov, Harizanov, Morozov, Shafer, A.~Soskova, and Vatev by generalizing from $\Pi_1$ cohesive sets to $\Delta_2$ cohesive sets and by computing a single copy of $\omega$ that has the desired cohesive power over all $\Delta_2$ cohesive sets.
 Furthermore, our result is optimal in the sense that $\Delta_2$ cannot be replaced by $\Pi_2$.
 More generally, we show that if $X \subseteq \Nb \setminus \{0\}$ is a Boolean combination of $\Sigma_2$ sets, thought of as a set of finite order-types, then there is a computable copy $\mc{L}$ of $\omega$ where the cohesive power of $\mc{L}$ over any $\Delta_2$ cohesive set has order-type $\omega + \bm{\sigma}(X \cup \{\omega + \zeta\eta + \omega^*\})$.
 If $X$ is finite and non-empty, then there is also a computable copy $\mc{L}$ of $\omega$ where the cohesive power of $\mc{L}$ over any $\Delta_2$ cohesive set has order-type $\omega + \bm{\sigma}(X)$.
 Here $\bm{\sigma}$ denotes the \emph{shuffle} operation.
 An unexpected byproduct of our work is a new method for constructing infinite $\Pi_1$ sets that do not have $\Delta_2$ cohesive subsets.
 In fact, we construct an infinite $\Pi_1$ set that does not have a $\Delta_2$ p-cohesive subset.
 Infinite $\Pi_1$ sets without $\Delta_2$ r-cohesive subsets generalize D.\ Martin's classic co-infinite c.e.\ set with no maximal superset and have appeared in the work of Lerman, Shore, and Soare.